Th1b0/Cara-Music/README.md

 ## Future Plans

+###  App feautures
 - Rewrite the code using better frameworks and strategies suited for our use cases.
 - Add more basic functionality and fix known bugs.
 - Add download functionality for offline listening.
 - Add search functionality.
+- Add spotify connection is not obliged.
 - Optimize code to improve load times.
 - Add own authentication
 - Add user protection features.
 - Add YouTube Music connection to play music from YT Music playlists.
+- Add playlist manager for YT Music and Spotify.
 - Add import playlists from other sources functionality.
-- Add playlist manager for YT Music and Spotify.
 - Develop an android app
 - Develop an IOS app

+### Selfhosting
+- Automate deployment.
+- Docker image.

 ## How to Use It